GGBroX/ComfyUI-Router/README.md

 - `selected_channel`

 **Use case**
-- Drive multiple routing nodes with the same selected channel.
+- Drive multiple routing nodes with the same selected channel
-- Keep channel selection centralized and readable.
+- Keep channel selection centralized and readable

 ---